 - having a “flatness” of emotion that may show in the person’s facial expression

-In severe cases, a person may experience psychosis or a catatonic depression, in which they are unable to move, talk, or take any action.
+In severe cases, a person may experience psychosis or catatonic depression.
+With catatonic depression, they will not be able to move, talk, or take any action.

 Bipolar disorder is a lifelong condition.
-It can be present in young children, although it often does not emerge later, often in the late teens or early adulthood.
+It can be present in young children, but this is very uncommon.
+Bipolar disorder often does not emerge until a person’s late teens or early adulthood.

-It is important that any young person showing these symptoms sees a mental health professional.
+Any young person who is showing symptoms of bipolar disorder must see a mental health professional.

 Learn more here about how bipolar disorder can affect teens.

-Doctors do not know exactly what causes bipolar disorder, but the following appear to play a role:
+Doctors do not know exactly what causes bipolar disorder, but the following factors play a role:

-Genetic factors: A person with bipolar disorder may have a parent with the condition.
-However, having a parent or even a twin with bipolar disorder does not mean a person will have it.
+- Genetic factors: A person with bipolar disorder may have a parent with the condition.
+However, having a parent or even a twin with bipolar disorder does not mean a person will develop it.

-Risk-taking and thinking about suicide can pose real dangers for a person with bipolar disorder.
+Engaging in potentially harmful behavior and thinking about suicide can pose serious concerns for a person with bipolar disorder.

 Whenever there is a possibility of harm or suicide, it is important to address the concern quickly and directly.